Lynsiearagon/Yapp/README.md

 ### Live link: https://yapp.onrender.com

 ## Background
+July 2024 Update: Yapp is a full stack clone of Yelp, and was the first application I created as a junior full stack developer in early 2023.
+After completing my MVPs, I was proud of the accomplishment of creating a solo full-stack project.
+I am most fond of the frontend work I did on this project, as it really showcases my eye for details while developing.

+## About Yapp
-Yapp is a full stack clone of Yelp; it allows for a user to search for and review restaurants with full CRUD functionality.
+- Yapp allows for a user to search for and review restaurants with full CRUD functionality.
-To write, update, and delete a review, a user must be signed in to their account.
+- To write, update, and delete a review, a user must create an account and/or sign in to their account.
+-- A demo-user login option is provided if a user does not wish to create an account, yet still wants to experience the full functionality of Yapp.

-Yapp was developed using Ruby on Rails and PostgreSQL for its backend, and JavaScript, React, and Redux for its frontend.
+- Yapp was developed using Ruby on Rails, PostgreSQL, JavaScript, React, and Redux (thunk).

 ![Yapp restaurant index page](./readme_images/YappIndexPage.png)